DFStewart/Udacity/SDCND/Project 5/README.md

 ![alt text][image5]

 #### GRADIENT BASED FEATURES
 Although I did not end up using gradient features, I did do some exploration into whethere they would be a good choice.
 I found empirically they did not improve my results on the video or test images so I did not end up including them.
-One examples is shown below.
+One example is shown below.

 The code for this step is contained in the 7th code cell of the IPython notebook.